Faith & RE Introduction

 Learners are inspired by the subject of RE and learn well.
 Children are very proud of the work they produce and are able to give examples of how marking helps them to improve their learning.
 They describe how RE lessons are challenging, making them think about the impact of religion on believers.
 Teaching is never less than good and often outstanding.
 The expert subject lead is highly passionate about RE and clearly articulates her ambitious expectations to all the staff.
 The creative approach to the subject is supported by home learning projects such as the recent one linked to the local church celebration of 150 years since its foundation.

-Members of the school community describe the Headteacher and her Deputy as inspiring role models who promote a vision deeply rooted in Christian values.
+Members of the school community describe the Headteacher as an inspiring role model who promotes a vision deeply rooted in Christian values.
 They live out their Christian vision in everything they do for the school.
-The governing body fully supports them in this vision.
+The governing body fully supports her in this vision.
 The link between the local church and the school is strong.
 Parents speak warmly about their inclusion in the life of the school and the way they are made partners in their children's education.
 They talk about the difference the Christian ethos makes to the lives of their children.

 The overall findings stated in the report